OpenStackOnRaPi/ostackinstall/README.md

 ### RPi network configuration - pure flat provider networks

+In this section, we describe how to configure networking in our OpenStack providing support only for flat provider network.
+This is the simplest option regarding network configuration in OpenStack, still sufficient to demonstrate many OpenStack features.
+Introducing VLAN provider networks requires additional configurations in L2 of the data center.
+In our case, this concerns TP-Link switch and the internal network devices in our RPis: ```eth0```, ```brmux``` and ```veth1br``` (VLANs must be configured in all those devices).
+If you are interested in setting VLAN provider networks in your cluster, skip this section and go to [Using VLAN provider networks](#using-vlan-provider-networks).

+If you are not interested in deploying VLAN provider networks, follow the remainder of this section and then continue with sections [Kolla-ansible and OpenStack installation](#5-kolla-ansible-and-openstack-installation) and [Managing your cluster](#managing-your-cluster).
+If you want to try VLAN provider networks follow this section up to step _2.
+Install and enable netplan_ (but not _3.
+Host network configuration (for flat provider network)_).
+Then skip to section [5 Using VLAN provider networks - part 1 (flat network)]()

 #### Configuration description

 Network devices on our RPi have to meet Kolla-Ansible requirements for network interfaces.
 In particular, Kolla-Ansible requires that there are at least two network interfaces available on each OpenStack host (Kolla-Ansible user will then assign OpenStack roles to those interfaces).
 As Raspbbery Pi comes with only one network card we have to use virtual interfaces to fulfill the above requirement.
 We will create veth pairs and a linux bridge, and we will put them together to emulate desired configuration.